cncf/kubernetes-community-days/content/organizing.md

 * At least one organizer is a CNCF Member employee, Ambassador, or CNCF Project Maintainer
 * You have a method to accept payments including sponsorships and to payout expenses
 * All organizers have signed off to the event guidelines and CNCF Code of Conduct
-* Local event website will be hosted on Kubernetes Community Days site
 * Organizers are local to the event location

 Once your organizing team has signed off on the event guidelines and completed the Getting Started checklist, create an [issue](https://github.com/cncf/kubernetes-community-days/issues/new?assignees=christinevblum%2C+iennae&labels=newevent&template=host.md) to get your event officially recognized.
 The event team will be invited to the Kubernetes Community Days Event Organizers Slack channel where you can connect with other Kubernetes Community Days organizers around the world.
 You can then begin creating your website, by copying the page structure of the [Bouvet Island](https://kubernetescommunitydays.org/events/2020-bouvet-island/) event.
 Here are directions to do so.

 ## Event Details
 Most events are developer-focused.
 Some are more focused on business issues and cloud strateg,